Skip to content

 The health benefits of vitamin D

 Sufficient levels of vitamin D in the blood increase the intestinal absorption of phosphorus and calcium.
-Vitamin D acting at the level of cell growth, it is a real ally in the development of the child.
-This is why infants take it as a supplement, in order to solidify their bones and to avoid rickets
+Since vitamin D plays a role in cell growth, it is a true ally in child development.
+This is why infants take it as a supplement to strengthen their bones and prevent rickets

 Vitamin D has other virtues, such as strengthening the cardiovascular system thanks to its joint action with vitamin K. In addition, it has the power to regulate the immune system, it is anti-inflammatory and anti-allergic, among others .
 A true health ally!